But tucked away on its own stand next to some massive TVs was the UBP-X800.

 We can only hope that that same level of high quality performance comes through in the UBP-X800.

-Sony does have steep competition, though: the four-star Panasonic DMP-UB700 is the player’s natural rival at £400, but it’s the five-star Award-winning Panasonic DMP-UB900 (£600) that is still the one to beat when it comes to 4K disc players.
+Sony does have steep competition, though: the four-star Panasonic DMP-UB700 is the player’s natural rival at £400, but it’s the Panasonic DMP-UB900 (now available from £450 to £600) and the Oppo UDP-203 (£650) that are the ones to beat when it comes to 4K disc players.

-Can the more affordable Sony UBP-X800 beat this excellent Panasonic player?
+Can the more affordable Sony UBP-X800 beat the excellent Panasonic and Oppo players?

 We shall soon find out.